ziad-saab/reddit-nodejs-api/README.md

 Once you write the correct `ALTER TABLE` statement, add it to `reddit.sql` and execute it to modify the table.

 #### Step 3:
-In the `reddit.js` API, add a `createSubreddit(subreddit, callback)` function.
+In the `reddit.js` API, add a `createSubreddit(subreddit)` function.
 It should take a subreddit object that contains a `name` and `description`.
-It should insert the new subreddit, and either return an error or the newly created subreddit.
+It should insert the new subreddit, and return the ID of the new subreddit.
 You can take some inspiration from the `createUser` function which operates in a similar way.
 Just like for `createUser`, you'll have to check if you get a "duplicate entry" error and send a more specific error message.

 #### Step 4:
-In the `reddit.js` API, add a `getAllSubreddits(callback)` function.
-It should return the list of all subreddits, ordered by the newly created ones first.
+In the `reddit.js` API, add a `getAllSubreddits()` function.
+It should return the list of all subreddits, ordered by the newly created ones first, as a `Promise`.

 #### Step 5:
 In the `reddit.js` API, modify the `createPost` function to look for a `subredditId` property in the `post` object and use it. `createPost` should return an error if `subredditId` is not provided.